MrKilljoy137xxx/se_formative/README.md

 ## Testing

-Below are the results displayed by using Lighthouse.
+Below are the results displayed by using Google Lighthouse.

 ![Lighthouse Results](lighthouse_results.png)